jac307/MediaArtTutorials/MEDIAART3I03/P1-InClassWork-I.md

 - **A USB drive** containing:
   - Images and/or short videos from your **personal archives**
   - These can include family photos, personal videos, screenshots, scanned images, or other personal media you feel comfortable working with

+- **Your personal smartphone**
+  - You will use your phone to record short test videos, audio, and process documentation

 - **Optional but strongly encouraged:**
   - **Small personal objects** (letters, notebooks, photographs, printed images, fabrics, objects, etc.)